Let’s write a Haskell Language Server plugin

 The code lens provider implements all the steps of the algorithm described earlier:

-1. Request the type checking artefacts from the ghcide subsystem
+1. Request the type checking artifacts.

-2. Extract the actual import lists from the type checked AST,
+2. Extract the actual import lists from the type-checked AST.

-3. Ask GHC to produce the minimal import lists for this AST,
+3. Ask GHC to produce the minimal import lists for this AST.

-provider :: CodeLensProvider
+provider :: PluginMethodHandler IdeState Method_TextDocumentCodeLens

-state -- ghcide state, used to retrieve typechecking artifacts
+provider state -- ghcide state, used to retrieve typechecking artifacts

-pId -- plugin Id
+pId -- Plugin ID

-CodeLensParams{_textDocument = TextDocumentIdentifier{_uri}}
+CodeLensParams{_textDocument = TextDocumentIdentifier{_uri}} = do

 -- VSCode uses URIs instead of file paths